antangelo/xdvdfs/xdvdfs-core/README.md

 Without the `alloc` feature, only basic metadata features are supported.
 The `alloc` feature enables several utility functions that require allocation (such as `read_data_all` above.

+The source code for xdvdfs-cli provides a more detailed example of how to use xdvdfs-core in an environment with std.